Expert Plumbing Faucet Repair in Post, TX

 Faucet repair in Post is priced from $89, flat-rate and quoted in writing before any work begins — no hourly creep, no surprise add-ons.
 Seniors (65+) and military save 10% on labor, and financing covers jobs over $1,500 at 0% APR for 12 months.
 Comparing faucet repair cost in Post?
 The written flat rate holds for 30 days, and 0% financing covers the larger jobs.

-Post homeowners choose us for faucet repair because we're genuinely local to Garza County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
-Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Texas's semi-arid interior.
+Why us for faucet repair?
+Because we're actually local to Garza County: family-owned since 1974, CSLB-licensed (#1098234), bonded and insured, with salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Texas's semi-arid interior.
 Looking for a faucet repair company in Post, TX?
 That's exactly what we are — local, licensed, and accountable to Garza County.

 We quote faucet repair on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate faucet repair quote is written and good for 30 days.